CPPAlien/ChatKeyboard/README.md

 ### These you should know

-1. You must make you The keyboard layout bottom align the screen bottom.
+1. Make sure The keyboard layout bottom align the screen bottom.
 2. Make sure the keyboard layout height at least 2/3 of you screen height.

 other usage